stevemenezes/GITS/CONTRIBUTING.md

 ### Flake8
 <b>Installation</b>
 - `python<version> -m pip install flake8`
-If you want Flake8 to be installed for your default Python installation, you can instead use:
+<br/>If you want Flake8 to be installed for your default Python installation, you can instead use:
 -`python -m pip install flake8`

- <b>Running Standard Js</b>
+ <b>Using Flake8</b>
- - go to root of project and type `standard` if StandardJs is installed globally
+ <br/>To start using Flake8, open an interactive shell and run one of the following,
- - go to root of project and type `npx standard` if StandardJs is installed locally
+- `flake8 path/to/code/to/check.py`
- - Instead of installing it using npm, you can also use the extension available on VS Code
+- `flake8 path/to/code/`